Godwinh19/Godwinh19/README.md

 - 👋 Hi, I’m @Godwin
 - 👀 I’m interested in AI/ML - web development
-- 🌱 I’m currently learning more on visualization tools :D
+- 🌱 I’m currently learning more on data visualization tools :D
 - 💞️ I’m looking to collaborate on all things related to AI and Python
 - 📫 Reach me on [twitter](https://twitter.com/GodwinHoudji)